Rank Nazeer Ahmed

-Nazeer Ahmed (also known as Rank Nazeer) is an Indian Muslim scholar, politician, historian and translator.

-He is the author of the Encyclopedia of Islamic History (www.historyofislam.com).
+Nazeer Ahmed (also known as Rank Nazeer) is an Indian Muslim scholar, politician, historian and translator and founder-author of the Encyclopedia of Islamic History.
 He is a former politician of Indian National Congress, a former Member of Legislative Assembly from Karnataka, and Member of Karnataka Knowledge Commission, Government of Karnataka.

 Early life

-He was born in Tumkur in the state of Mysore, India in 1939.
-His father Abdul Azeem was a spiritual scholar of the Sufi Qadiri order.
+He was born in Tumkur in the state of Mysore, India in 1939 to Abdul Azeem, an Islamic scholar of the Qadiriyya.
 In 1952, he achieved the first rank in the entire state of Mysore and won the Maharaja of Mysore Gold Medal.
 He has been known as “Rank Nazeer Ahmed” due to the consistency with which he ranked first in state and interstate exams.

-He entered the California Institute of Technology (Caltech) in 1961 as an Institute Scholar as well as a Tata Scholar.
+He entered the California Institute of Technology in 1961 as an Institute Scholar as well as a Tata Scholar.
 He was awarded MS and AeE degrees from Caltech.
 He worked in Huntsville, Alabama on the Saturn, Apollo and Lunar Land Rover Projects at the Marshall Space Flight Center in 1964–65.
 He obtained a PhD in Theoretical and Applied Mechanics from Cornell University in 1967.
 Under Peter Drucker he studied management at New York University.
 He then obtained an MBA from Rider University, New Jersey.

 Teachers

-He received his early religious training from Molvi Abdul Quddus Qudsi and he continues to be a student of Nazim al-Haqqani.
+He received his early religious training from Maulvi Abdul Quddus Qudsi, and he continues to be a student of Nazim al-Haqqani.